NAME, HEAD OFFICE, OBJECTIVES, DURATION

 c. upon renunciation;

-The exclusion of members is decided upon by the Executive Committee.
+The exclusion of members is decided upon by the ordinary assembly if not for grave reasons.

 1) Members have the obligation to: